ad6190/ad6190.github.io/_posts/2021-06-15-saas-and-marketplaces.md

 ---

-If there's one thing I have learnt about building startups from the ground up, it is that distribution is a hard problem and businesses that solve for this problem first, have higher chance of success.
+If there's one thing I have learnt about building startups from the ground up, it is that distribution is a hard problem and businesses that solve for this problem first, have a higher chance of success.
 Many a successful products die a silent death because they can't find a distribution channel.
 Esp in b2b saas, knowing where businesses most look for solutions is a critical piece.
 If they search on google, then google ads can be how you get visibility to your product.
 If they visit certain forums/conferences, then those become your distribution channel.

 With the above understanding, I began exploring saas ideas and their distribution channels.
 I could see a lot of potential in marketplaces of famous applications (being a developer, I took most interest in github, atlassian etc).
 This piggy backing on giants allows one to reach the target segment faster than through the generic web.